kika/fixedsys/README.md

 The supported programming ligatures are listed in the `ligatures.txt` file.

-To create a TTF file from TTX XML just run `ttx -f FSEX301.ttx` (`-f` means overwrite) or use OS X Makefile to also copy to the user Fonts folder and update font cache.
+To create a TTF file from TTX XML just run `ttx -f FSEX.ttx` (`-f` means overwrite) or use OS X Makefile to also copy to the user Fonts folder and update font cache.